f0e/blur/README.md

 Each rule is a pattern and the config it picks. `*` matches any run of characters and `?` matches a single one, and a pattern with neither is matched anywhere in the path - so `valorant` catches anything with that in its path, `D:/clips/apex/*` catches a folder, and `*.mkv` catches an extension.
 Matching ignores case, and treats `\` and `/` the same, so a pattern copied off a Windows path works on Linux too.

 Rules are ordered and the first one that matches wins, so put the specific ones above the general ones.
 Drag a rule by its handle to move it.

+The last row of the tab is `default`, the default config every video that no rule matched falls through to.
+Set it to `none` and those videos are added without a config instead, waiting for you to pick one.

 A video picks its config when it's added, in this order: